-Therefore, the lives of “thousand of [Belshazzar’s] lords” who “drank wine” in verses 1, 2 must also have been spared including, as we know from the next chapter, Daniel.
+Therefore, the lives of “a thousand of [Belshazzar’s] lords” who “drank wine” (vs. 1, 2) must also have been spared, including, as we know from the next chapter, Daniel.

 Verse 31: And Darius the Median took the kingdom, being about threescore and two years old.

 “The exact mode by which Cyrus drained the stream of its water is uncertain.
-Herodotus relates that it was by turning the river into the receptacle excavated by Nitocris [Belshazzar’s mother…see discussion under verses 22, 23], when she made the stone piers of the bridge within the town.
+Herodotus relates that it was by turning the river into the receptacle excavated by Nitocris [Belshazzar’s mother―see discussion under verse 10], when she made the stone piers of the bridge within the town.
 Xenophon records a tradition that it was by means of two new cuttings of his own, from a point of the river above the city to a point below it.
-Both agree that he entered the city by the channel of the Euphrates, and that he waited for a general festival which was likely to engage the attention of the inhabitants, before turning the stream from its natural bed.
-If the sinking of the water had been observed, his plan would have been frustrated by the closing of the city water-gages, and his army would have been caught, as Herodouts expresses it, ‘in a trap.’”
+Both agree that he entered the city by the channel of the Euphrates, and that he waited for a general festival, which was likely to engage the attention of the inhabitants, before turning the stream from its natural bed.
+If the sinking of the water had been observed, his plan would have been frustrated by the closing of the city water-gates, and his army would have been caught, as Herodotus expresses it, ‘in a trap.’”

-But, who was Darius the Median?
-Some equate “him with Gobryas [Ugbaru?], the officer of Cyrus who actually took the city of Babylon, and may have ruled the conquered Babylonian kingdom under Cyrus for a year or so.
-Another explanation, plausible enough, is that Darius is another name for Cyaxares II, the son of Astyages, who according to the Greek writer Xenophon was Cyrus’ uncle and father-in-law whom Cyrus might have retained temporarily as a figurehead king to please the Medes.
+But who was Darius the Median?
+Some equate “him with Gobryas [Ugbaru?], the officer of Cyrus who actually took the city of Babylon and may have ruled the conquered Babylonian kingdom under Cyrus for a year or so.
+Another explanation, plausible enough, is that Darius is another name for Cyaxares II, the son of Astyages, who according to the Greek writer Xenophon was Cyrus’ uncle and father-in-law, in whom Cyrus might have retained temporarily as a figurehead king to please the Medes.
 The fact that the Persian account of the fall of Babylon to Cyrus begins Cyrus’ reign in Babylon immediately, without any intervening reign of Darius the Mede, does not contradict the Biblical narrative.
 Darius was evidently recognized as a ruler in Babylon by courtesy of Cyrus, while it was Cyrus who actually held the power (see Is.45:1).
-It was natural that Daniel, in direct contact with Darius, should speak of him as the “king” and mention his “first year” (Dan.9:1).”
+It was natural that Daniel, in direct contact with Darius, should speak of him as the “king” and mention his “first year” (Daniel 9:1).”

 “The Bible, and the Bible only, gives a correct view of these things.
 Here are revealed the great final scenes in the history of our world, events that already are casting their shadows before, the sound of their approach causing the earth to tremble and men’s hearts to fail them for fear.”

-Summary of chapter 5: This chapter rounds out the picture of two pagan kings with Nebuchadnezzar being an example of one who is honest hearted that God was able to use.
+Summary of chapter 5: This chapter rounds out the picture of two pagan kings with Nebuchadnezzar being an example of one who is honest hearted, and that God was able to use.
 In contrast, Belshazzar dismissed all the privileges and opportunities that came his way that would have gained him complete success as the last king of his nation.
 Although the next chapter follows sequentially with this, chapter 7 falls back to Belshazzar’s “first year” to begin the prophetic portion of Daniel’s book that comprises the remainder of Daniel’s writings.
-However this chapter begins with the last year of Belshazzar’s reign that basically sums up the character and behavior of one who lived only for self and used his fellow men to minister to him rather than being a minister to them.
-The most outstanding epic of this story is the supernatural hand writing on the wall of the palace that riveted the attention of all the party goers.
-It exemplified the judgment scene that is going on right now in heaven where all nations, kingdoms, tongues and people are being numbered, weighed in the balance of the sanctuary and soon be divided between those whom God accepts and those whom He will reject.
+However, this chapter begins with the last year of Belshazzar’s reign that basically sums up the character and behavior of one who lived only for self and used his fellow men to minister to him rather than being a minister to them.
+The most outstanding epic of this story is the supernatural handwriting on the wall of the palace that riveted the attention of all the party goers.
+It exemplified the judgment scene that is going on right now in heaven where all nations, kingdoms, tongues and people are being numbered, weighed in the balance of the sanctuary and soon be divided between those who have accepted God and those who have rejected Him.
 While Nebuchadnezzar will likely be accepted, Belshazzar probably not.

-You can find this date in several sources, the one I chose was Wikepidia free encyclopedia
+You can find this date in several sources, the one I chose was Wikipedia free encyclopedia

 Amel-Marduk (d.
-560 BC), called Evil-merodach in the Hebrew Bible, was the son and successor of Nebuchadrezzar, king of Babylon.
+560 BC), called Evil-merodach in the Hebrew Bible, was the son and successor of Nebuchadnezzar, king of Babylon.
 (Ibid)

 see http://everything2.com/index.pl?node_id=1449843